GokayToga/FloodNet_Challange-GT/README.md

 - Data Resizing and Augmentation
   - In this part i first resized the dataset and saved to my local devices or drive
   - Then Augmentation and Transforming the data with one-hot encoding
-  - Implemented under-sampling. over-sampling and class weights for class inbalance problem
+  - Implemented under-sampling, over-sampling and class weights for class inbalance problem

 - Model
   - In this part I implemented 2 different models firstly my own U-net model and secondly PSPNet model implemented using Segmentation models for Tensorflow